pypa/distlib/docs/overview.rst

 released as part of Python 3.3, but was removed shortly before Python 3.3 entered beta testing.

+.. note:: The ``packaging`` package referred to here does not refer to any ``packaging`` package currently available on PyPI, but to a package that was never released on PyPI but called ``packaging`` in the Python 3.3 alpha stdlib tree.

 What was the problem with ``packaging``?
 ----------------------------------------